cb-ci/ci-team-to-managed-controller-migration/README.md

 * COPY JOBS FROM TC TO MC
 * MIGRATE CREDENTIALS

-if you see the [script.sh](script.sh), it contains the steps for the phases above.
+if you see the [migrateTC2MC.sh script](./migrateTC2MC.sh), it contains the steps for the phases above.

 # How to start